WillKoehrsen/Data-Analysis/stocker/readme.md

 	pytrends 4.3.0

-These can all be installed with pip from the command line (some of these might require running the command line as administrator)
+These can all be installed with pip from the command line (some of these might require running the command prompt as administrator)

 `pip install -U quandl numpy pandas fbprophet matplotlib pytrends pystan`